CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its domain (React Native/Expo), provides explicit trigger guidance, and is distinctive enough to avoid conflicts with other skills.
+This is a solid skill description that clearly identifies its domain (React Native/Expo), provides explicit trigger guidance, and occupies a distinct niche.
 Its main weakness is that the capability descriptions are somewhat categorical rather than listing highly specific concrete actions, which keeps specificity from reaching the top score.

 Suggestions